Back to Blog

 Certificate Transparency is a requirement (since 2018 for Chrome) that all publicly trusted certificates be logged in public, append-only logs.
 This means any certificate issued for your domain — including fraudulent ones — is publicly visible.
 Domain owners can monitor CT logs for unauthorized certificates.
 It doesn't prevent bad certificates from being issued, but it makes them impossible to hide.

-Here's the thing — CT logs have caught several misissuance incidents early, allowing fraudulent certificates to be revoked before significant abuse occurred.
-The transparency requirement has meaningfully improved the overall health of the CA ecosystem.
+The transparency requirement has actually worked.
+CT logs have caught several misissuance incidents early, allowing fraudulent certificates to be revoked before significant abuse occurred.
+Not a perfect system, but meaningfully better than what existed before.

 Let's Encrypt Changed Everything